Dan Duryea as McCart(h)y

 Immediately after the lively 1954 Universal picture Rails into Laramie, 50s beefcake star John Payne got back together with well-known villain Dan Duryea in another Western, this time for RKO, Silver Lode.

-Despite being directed by the most prolific of old pros, Allan Dwan (171 Westerns, no less, from Bud Nevins, Bad Man in 1911 to The Restless Breed in 1957), it wasn’t a patch on Rails.
+Despite being directed by the most prolific of old pros, Allan Dwan (no fewer than 171 Westerns, from Bud Nevins, Bad Man in 1911 to The Restless Breed in 1957), it wasn’t a patch on Rails.

 Villain Dan with henchman Dobe